Dafnie/CF7-to-EspoCRM/README.md

 You are free to join this development of this plugin.
 Create a new branch or make a feature request.

 Branches:
-* *develop* - Testing new features. new features should be pushed to this branch;
 * *master* – develop branch

 ### License